Tozman99/RecipeAPI/README.md

 docker-compose run app sh -c "python manage.py test"

 # don't forget to start the name of the test function with a test otherwise the function won't work

+# it's important when I create a folder to add a __init__.py for example for tests
+# otherwise django doesn't recognize the folder as a python module
+# and remove test.py file